pawelc/docs/toread2.md

-Global Optimization of a Neural Network{Hidden Markov Model Hybrid A new training algorithm for hybrid HMM/ANN speech recognition systems Estimation of global posteriors and forward-backward training of hybrid HMM/ANN systems Robust combination of neural networks and hidden Markov models for speech recognition Reading checks with multilayer graph transformer networks Gradient-Based Learning Applied to Document Recognition Graph Transformer Networks for Image Recognition
+Global Optimization of a Neural Network{Hidden Markov Model Hybrid A new training algorithm for hybrid HMM/ANN speech recognition systems Estimation of global posteriors and forward-backward training of hybrid HMM/ANN systems Reading checks with multilayer graph transformer networks Gradient-Based Learning Applied to Document Recognition Graph Transformer Networks for Image Recognition